Invariants of Handlebody-Knots via Yokota's Invariants: Introduction

-We also show that our invariants are identified with special cases of the Witten-Reshetikhin-Turaev (WRT) invariants for closed oriented 3-manifolds.
+We also show that our invariants are identified with special cases of the Witten-Reshetikhin-Turaev (WRT) invariants \cite{RT} for closed oriented 3-manifolds.

-In this paper, we first introduce a handlebody-knot and its Reidemeister moves in Section 2.
-We then define quantum invariants for the handlebody-knot via Yokota's invariants in Section 3.
-In Section 4, a table of calculations of our invariants and some properties of them are shown, which tell us that our invariants are nontrivial.
-We show that our invariants are identified with special cases of the WRT invariants in Section 5.
+In this paper, we first introduce a handlebody-knot and its Reidemeister moves in Sec.
+2. We define quantum $\mathcal{U}_q(\mathfrak{sl}_2)$ type invariants for the handlebody-knots via Yokota's invariants in Sec.
+3. In Sec.
+4, a table of calculations of our invariants is shown, which tells us that our invariants are non-trivial.
+We also show some properties of the invariants.
+In Sec.
+5, it is shown that our invariants are identified with special cases of the WRT invariants.